Clinics & Services

 Are you a carer?
 Do you, unpaid, look after a friend or relative who is ill, frail, disabled, mentally ill or misuses drugs or alcohol?

 This surgery is keen to recognise the valuable contribution that carers make.
 We are currently working with a local voluntary organisation, Carers in Hertfordshire, to identify carers and give them support.
 With your permission we can put you in touch with Carers in Hertfordshire who can offer information, support and regular free newsletters for carers.
-Please complete this form and send it to the surgery.
+Please complete this form, and send it to the surgery, along with this survey.
+Alternatively, please complete the survey online here.

 Your baby’s 6 week check is performed at the surgery and your health visitor can be contacted for health related advice.